nemethk/restoring-metamask-in-practice/localisation/ENG.md

     + [Use Metamask with a hardware wallet](#use-metamask-with-a-hardware-wallet)

 ## Introduction
+In this guide, I discuss the case when we created multiple accounts within a Metamask wallet.
 ### Browser
 The manual is created based on Brave and Firefox browsers.
 For both of them official Metamask extension is available.